-Products in the above categories exported during 2002 shall be charged to the applicable category limits for that year (see directive dated November 27, 2001) to the extent of any unfilled balances.
-In the event the limits established for that period have been exhausted by previous entries, such products shall be charged to the limits set forth in this directive.
+Products in the above categories exported during 2002 shall be charged to the applicable category limits for that year (see directive dated November 8, 2001) to the extent of any unfilled balances.
+In the event the limits established for that period have Start Printed Page 57406been exhausted by previous entries, such products shall be charged to the limits set forth in this directive.

 In carrying out the above directions, the Commissioner of Customs should construe entry into the United States for consumption to include entry for consumption into the Commonwealth of Puerto Rico.

-The Committee for the Implementation of Textile Agreements has determined that these actions fall within the foreign affairs exception of the rulemaking provisions of 5 U.S.C.
+The Committee for the Implementation of Textile Agreements has determined that these actions fall within the foreign affairs exception to the rulemaking provisions of 5 U.S.C.
 553(a)(1).